mozilla/platform-status/features/permissions.md

 chrome_ref: 6376494003650560
 ---

-The Permissions API provides a consistent programmatic way to query the status of API permissions attributed to the current context.
+Provides a consistent programmatic way to query the status of API permissions attributed to the current context.